mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

 Therefore, I tackle the problem in two different ways: input and model structure.

-- **Improve input images' quality**: Generally speaking, clearer images containing more information yield better results for Neural Network models.
+- **Improve input image quality**

+  Generally speaking, clearer images containing more information yield better results for Neural Network models.

-- **More advanced network design**: To learn fine details we need to increase the model complexity .
+- **More advanced network design**

+  To learn fine details we need to increase the model complexity .
 Here I chose to use one of the latest Neural Network architectures, DenseNet (Dense Convolutional Network), a smarter neural network designed by [Zhuang Liu and Gao Huang](https://arxiv.org/pdf/1608.06993v3.pdf) in  2017.